Script writing for a video can be a daunting task, check out our tips to make it easier!

 There are two considerations, the key messages for the video, and the desired run time of the video.

-If the run time for the video is the key factor, for instance if you’re using the video externally, then this should be decided first and the number of words to your narrative script determined as the first step.
+If run time is the key factor, (if you’re using the video externally,) then the number of words for your narrative script should be determined as the first step.

 The word count should be two words for every second of script length.
 So, a 1.5 minute video should have a word count of 180 words.

-If the run time is less important, maybe because your video will be for a captive audience as an in house training session, then the key messages that need to be included should be determined first.
+If the run time is less important, maybe because your video will be for a captive audience as an in house training session, then the key messages should be determined first.

-Once you know how many words you need, and what the key messages are, you can sit down and write those key messages out as a narrative to the correct length.
+Once you know how many words you need, and the key messages, you can sit down and write those key messages out as a narrative to the correct length.

 When you’re producing a training video, these key messages should be clear, it’s the key points in your training.
 You may even be able to lift large chunks of the narration straight from your existing training material.